 What You Need to Know About Breaches in Doctor-Patient Confidentiality

-Updated May 9, 2023 | By Wilson Kehoe Winingham staff
+Updated April 1, 2024 | By Wilson Kehoe Winingham staff

 What if you found out that the information you shared during the course of medical treatment was mishandled and shared with others without your consent?
-Unfortunately, it could mean that you have a breach in doctor-patient confidentiality, and it isn’t something you should take lightly.
+Unfortunately, it could mean that you have a breach of doctor-patient confidentiality, and it isn’t something you should take lightly.

 Breaches in Doctor-Patient Confidentiality